DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 Elyra exhaled, her breath fogging slightly in the cold air.
 "I've felt something since yesterday.
 Like... not a presence.
 A contour.
 The field's edge is folding weird."

 Marla walked to the far end of the room, activating the vertical resonance wall.
-The anomaly's signature projected in three dimensions�slowly rotating, dense, full of flickering complexities that made Elyra's damaged resonance sense ache.
+The anomaly's signature projected in three dimensions - slowly rotating, dense, full of flickering complexities that made Elyra's damaged resonance sense ache.

 "It's modulating its output in sync with the external array," Marla said.
 "It's not trying to hide anymore."